 Beet leafhopper (BLH) counts are higher this week.
 Most BLH are carrying the beet curly top virus; this is not a problem for potatoes, but may impact other crops that are more susceptible to curly top disease.
 This issue also warns growers that it may be time to control Colorado potato beetles.

-June 9th 2022 SPECIAL WSU POTATO ALERT - Late blight management tips.
+June 9th 2022 SPECIAL ISSUE OF WSU POTATO ALERTS - Late blight management tips.

 Late blight has not been reported in the Columbia Basin this season, but the conditions have been favorable for the disease.
 This special alert includes tips for managing late blight during the growing season.